Kuzat/hyperShot/README.md

 # Setup
-There is a mismatch with node version so u need to use electron-rebuild
+There is a mismatch with node version so you need to use electron-rebuild
 * npm install
 * ./node_modules/.bin/electron-rebuild